What Are The Header And Footer In Excel?

 - The header and footer in Excel are the texts placed at the top and bottom of the spreadsheet.
 The feature gives a standard document appeal to the worksheet when printed.

-- We can manually enter header and footer text and use the header and footer elements from the Design tab to add headers and footers in a spreadsheet.
+- We can manually enter header and footer text and use the header and footer elements from the Design tab in a spreadsheet.

-- We may click on the header and footer box containing the text and press the Delete or Backspace key to delete the specific header and footer.
+- We may click on the header and footer box containing the text and press the Delete or Backspace key to delete a specific header and footer.

 How To Add A Header And Footer In Excel?

 We can find the header and footer feature under the Text function in the Insert tab.
 Let us understand the process of adding header and footer in Excel with an example.

 Consider the below table where column a shows the items and column B contains the details of units sold.

 The steps used to add the header and footer in Excel are as follows: